wrattler/wrattler-design/data-store/data-store.md

 # Appendix C: Overview of F# type providers

-“Type providers” [@fsharp-data-pldi2016] are a mechanism by which a programmer is given convenient access to structured data that is read into the program.

-Computer programming languages typically provide “primitive” data types (integers, floats, chars) along with facilities for creating new, structured data types.
+Computer programming languages typically provide “primitive” data types (integers, floats, characterss) along with facilities for creating new, structured data types.
 These structured types provide another model of data.

+“Type providers” [@fsharp-data-pldi2016] are a mechanism by which a programmer is given convenient access to structured data that is read into the program, by exposing the structure of the data as a type.
+What follows is an overview only:
+I have omitted many details, of both implementation and use.

 Most languages provide at least the following two kinds of structured data: